 at an earlier age; increased number of menopausal symptoms

 The benefits of quitting begin almost immediately.
-Heart rate drops within minutes.
-Circulation and breathing improve within months.
+Your heart rate and blood pressure drop within minutes.
+Your circulation and breathing improve within weeks.
 And, among other improvements, your risk of

 much lower after five years of quitting.
 Although it’s best to quit when you’re younger, you can benefit at